The Hebrew King Solomon wrote in the Book of Ecclesiastes

-We humans seem to find the most unimaginative ways to fill our “empty spaces”.
-Sex, drugs, overindulgence of sorts whether it is eating, talking, shopping, gambling, hoarding, doting on and hovering over our children, etc. Even Solomon admits to pursuing every aspect of life to find meaning.
+We humans seem to find the most unimaginative ways to fill our “empty spaces.”
+Sex, drugs, overindulgence of sorts, whether eating, talking, shopping, gambling, hoarding, doting on and hovering over our children, etc. Even Solomon admits to pursuing every aspect of life to find meaning.

 Still, as sad as Solomon, someone who was described as the wisest during his time, seemed to be through his writings in Ecclesiastes, his words,

 “Everything is meaningless,” says the Teacher, “completely meaningless!”

 may hold the key to life.
 All that is on the outside is “meaningless.”